 THEVOZ Attorneys represents clients in US Tax Court appeals

 THEVOZ Attorneys will represent clients in United States Tax Court.
 US Tax Court is a federal court of record for hearing appeals of disputes concerning federal tax returns.
-These disputes can include:
+US Tax Court is a federal court of record for hearing appeals of disputes concerning federal tax returns.
+It was established under Article 1 of the US Constitution, which set up the Judiciary Branch of the government, but it is separate from other civil and criminal courts.

 - notices of transferee liability